amos-kibet/elixir-getting-started/PhoenixChannels.md

 Channel routes match on the topic string and dispatch matching requests to the given Channel module.

 The star character `*` acts as a wildcard matcher, so in the following example route, requests for `room:lobby` and `room:123` would both be dispatched to the `RoomChannel`.
-In your UserSocket, you would have:
+In your UserSocket module, you would have:

 ```elixir
 channel "room:*", MyAppWeb.RoomChannel